ali-a2225/ECS-Project-1/README.md

 - [ ] create script to watch ECS service live as tasks are being created and when being destroyed, it would be useful for troubleshooting.
 - [ ] create VPC endpoints to lower the costs of NAT gateways
 - [ ] enable tagging of resources
-- [ ] move all the terraform folder in folder terraform/modules and move bootstrap into terraform/bootstrap
 - [ ] experiment with FinOps.
 See what other decisions I can make to cut costs